 - You can't use data interfaces for FGSP session synchronization.

 - You can create a LAG consisting of the M1 and M2 or the M3 and M4 interfaces of one or both FIMs to increase the FGSP session synchronization bandwidth capacity or to distribute session synchronization traffic between both FIMs.
-See FGSP with LAG session synchronization interfaces.
+See Creating a LAG for FGSP session synchronization .